mbilotta/julia/README.md

 # Julia: The Fractal Generator

 Julia is a fractal generator program completely written in Java.
 It started as a college work around 2010.
 Despite its age, this project is still fully functional.
-You can see a screenshot of Julia running on Windows 10 below.
+Here is a screenshot of Julia running on Windows 10:

 ![Julia 1.1 running on Windows 10](https://imgur.com/MxmNfxX.png)

-Also note that this project focuses only on two-dimensional, escape-time fractals like the Mandelbrot set and the Julia set.
+Please note that this project focuses only on two-dimensional, escape-time fractals like the Mandelbrot set and the Julia set.
 A clear and concise definition of such a fractal is that given by [Tom Van Cutsem](http://soft.vub.ac.be/~tvcutsem/teaching/wpo/grafsys/ex5/les5.html):

 > Such fractals are computed by repeatedly applying a transformation to a given point in the plane.
 The obtained series of transformed points is called the orbit of the initial point.
 An orbit diverges when its points grow further apart without bounds.
 A fractal can then be defined as the set of points whose orbit does not diverge.